braydio/Arbit/README.md

 - Sell ETH for BTC (`ETH/BTC`)
 - Sell BTC for USDT (`BTC/USDT`)

-New candidate (enabled by default):
+New candidates (enabled by default on Kraken):

 **USDT → SOL → BTC → USDT**
 - Buy SOL with USDT (`SOL/USDT`)